Susanne Steinem Patch: Career

 While in college, Susanne Steinem worked at a jewelry store, and became fascinated by gems.
 She learned the industry working as buyer in New York and Washington D.C.
 She taught gemology classes and hosted a local television show on the subject.
-In the 1970s she served as a docent at the Smithsonian Institution's Hall of Gems and Minerals and Hall of Physical Geology in the 1970s.
+During the years 1970-1975, she served as a docent at the Smithsonian Institution's Hall of Gems and Minerals and Hall of Physical Geology.
 Patch wrote a book, Blue Mystery: The Story of the Hope Diamond (1976), and was a technical consultant on the subject for various documentaries and exhibits.

 After becoming a lawyer, Patch was a staff attorney at the Federal Trade Commission and was assigned to the Bureau of Consumer Protection from 1980 to 1994, where she oversaw regulations on jewelry, watches, and metallic watchbands.
 She was a member of the Maryland State Bar Association, the American Society of Jewelry Historians, the Mineralogical Society in Washington, and many other organizations.